awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

-# Getting Started with Kinesis Data Streams for Amazon DynamoDB<a name="kds_gettingstarted"></a>
+# Getting started with Kinesis Data Streams for Amazon DynamoDB<a name="kds_gettingstarted"></a>

    Get started quickly to learn and implement change data capture with DynamoDB and Kinesis Data Streams to integrate with other AWS services\.

-This section describes how to use Kinesis data streams for Amazon DynamoDB tables with the Amazon DynamoDB console, the AWS Command Line Interface \(AWS CLI\), and the API\.
+This section describes how to use Kinesis Data Streams for Amazon DynamoDB tables with the Amazon DynamoDB console, the AWS Command Line Interface \(AWS CLI\), and the API\.

-All of these examples use the `Music` DynamoDB table that was created as part of the [Getting Started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html) tutorial\.
+All of these examples use the `Music` DynamoDB table that was created as part of the [Getting started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html) tutorial\.

+To learn more about how to build consumers and connect your Kinesis data stream to other AWS services, see [Reading data from Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html) in the *Amazon Kinesis Data Streams developer guide*\.

+**Note**
+ When you're first using KDS shards, we recommend setting your shards to scale up and down with usage patterns\.
+After you have accumulated more data on usage patterns, you can adjust the shards in your stream to match\.

 ------
 #### [ Console ]